zognin/tp/docs/UserGuide.md

 </div>

 ### 3.4 Recipe (Bookmarks)
-If you frequently get orders for your signature dishes, the recipe bookmarks feature will be useful.
+If you frequently receive orders for your signature dishes, the recipe bookmarks feature will be useful.
 Recipe bookmarks contain information like name, ingredients and price.
 These details can be copied over to an order so you do not have to type these details over and over again.